 Jeremy Hughes, Chief Executive

-Jeremy Hughes joined Alzheimer's Society in November 2010.
-He has led the charity in producing a five year strategy 'Delivering on Dementia 2012-17' and in 2011-12 the Society's income exceeded £70m for the first time.
-Jeremy co-chairs the Dementia Friendly Communities Champions Group with Angela Rippon as part of the Prime Minister's Challenge on Dementia.
+Jeremy Hughes joined Alzheimer’s Society in November 2010.
+He is leading the charity in its five year strategy, ‘Delivering on Dementia 2012-17’, managing an annual budget in excess of £90m.
+Jeremy co-chairs the Dementia Friendly Communities Champions Group with top broadcaster Angela Rippon for the UK Prime Minister, Theresa May.

 Jeremy was previously Chief Executive of Breakthrough Breast Cancer where he was instrumental in providing visionary leadership, galvanising the charity's research platform and its authority on campaigning and policy.
 Before that Jeremy was Head of External Affairs at the International Federation of Red Cross and Red Crescent Societies.

 His career in health and social care charities includes leadership posts at the British Red Cross, Leonard Cheshire, Muscular Dystrophy and NCH Action for Children.